 6. Panasonic Lumix G95, 12-60mm

 A great value mirrorless camera from Panasonic with DSLR-like styling

 Type: CSC | Sensor: Micro Four Thirds | Megapixels: 20.3MP | Screen: 3.0-inch vari-angle touchscreen, 2.1m dots | Viewfinder: Electronic 2,360k | Lens mount: Micro Four Thirds | Continuous shooting speed: 9fps (6fps with AF) | Max video resolution: 4K | User level: Enthusiast

 With a DSLR-style design that features a chunky handgrip and a large viewfinder up on top, the Lumix DC-G95 looks and feels a serious camera.
 It’s well built with a weather-sealed splashproof and dustproof construction.
 Tech highlights include a 5-axis sensor-shift stabilizer that can work in tandem with optically stabilised lenses.
 ‘Light Speed AF’ delivers fast and accurate autofocus performance, and typical up-market Panasonic extras include focus stacking and ‘Post Focus Simulation’, where you can fine-tune the point of focus after taking a shot.

 The speedy 9fps burst rate increases to 30fps if you use the 4K Photo mode Composing and reviewing shots benefit from an excellent viewfinder and fully articulated touchscreen.
-The premium-grade body is a bargain at the price, even more so with the 12-60mm kit lens.
+The premium-grade body is a bargain at the price, but even more so with the 12-60mm kit lens.